KTClements/ktclements.github.io/project3.md

 Below are examples of the debugging output required to verify the loop iterations and halt instructions.

 ![screenshot](images/scp_1.jpg)
-Fig 1.
-The launch screen

 ![screenshot](images/scp_2.jpg)
-Fig 2.
-Example output after input is processed.
+Fig 1 & 2.
+SCP test output.

 ## 3. Additional Considerations